-At Hormel Foods, we understand and accept the responsibility of minimizing our impact on the environment.
-We aim to reduce air emissions, energy use, water consumption and solid waste generation.
-To read about our progress on our environmental goals this year, visit the environment section of the 2012 Hormel Foods Corporate Responsibility Report.
+In 2014, we took great strides in reducing our air emissions, energy use, water consumption and solid waste generation.
+We invite you to read more about the progress we made on these environmental goals in the environment section of our 2014 Hormel Foods Corporate Responsibility Report.

 Environmental Management System